sergi2596/pytorch-siamfc/README.md

 ## Creating a synthetic dataset

-1. `create_synthetic_dataset.sh` creates a synthetic dataset composed by 255x255 images with a centered square.
+1. `bin/create_synthetic_dataset.py` creates a synthetic dataset composed by 255x255 images with a centered square.
 Random colors and noise types are applied.
 The dataset is divided in subfolders, simulating different videos.
 - output-dir: path to save dataset
 - num-images: total samples of dataset.
 - num-videos: number of dataset subfolders.